Penis becomes flaccid during intercourse

 What about discretion and practicality?

 Discretion is a matter of course.
-You get appointments that fit your schedule and the process is planned efficiently.
+You get appointments that fit your schedule, and courses are planned efficiently.
 I have clients from all over Denmark – especially Copenhagen and Zealand.

 Take the next step – get professional help for flaccid penis during intercourse